-- 124. The Biological Opinion determined that a subset of Hilcorp's oil and gas activities in Cook Inlet would result in acoustic stressors that could result in Level A and B harassment of marine mammals: 2D seismic survey (assuming a 2400 cubic inch airgun); 3D seismic survey (assuming a 2400 cui airgun); geohazard surveys (only when using sub-bottom profilers); drive pipe installation; vertical seismic profiling (VSP); vibratory sheet pile driving (Iniskin Peninsula causeway); and water jets. - 125.
-It excluded noise from many other covered activities and sources, including drilling rigs, other geohazard survey equipment, tugs, drilling and well construction, rock laying, offshore production platforms, hydraulic grinders, underwater cutters, drones, pingers, vessels, and aircraft. - 126.
-The Fisheries Service notes that little information is available on beluga whales' reactions to noise pulses, which is "difficult to accurately predict," and is an area where more research and data are needed.
+The Biological Opinion determined that a subset of Hilcorp's oil and gas 138.

+B harassment of marine mammals: 2D seismic survey (assuming a 2400 cubic inch airgun); 3D seismic survey (assuming a 2400 cui airgun); geohazard surveys (only when using sub-bottom profilers); drive pipe installation; vertical seismic profiling (VSP);

+vibratory sheet pile driving (Iniskin Peninsula causeway); and water jets.

+139. It excluded noise from many other covered activities and sources, including drilling rigs, other geohazard survey equipment, tugs, drilling and well construction, rock laying, offshore production platforms, hydraulic grinders, underwater cutters, drones, pingers, vessels, and aircraft.

+- 140. The Fisheries Service noted that little information is available on beluga whales' reactions to noise pulses, which is "difficult to accurately predict," and is an area where more research and data are needed.
 As a result, it used "generic sound exposure thresholds" to calculate take.
-Endangered Species Act (ESA) Section 7(a)(2) Biological Opinion, AKRO-2018-00381, at 135, 157.
-The Fisheries Service calculated Level A and Level B harassment exposures for Cook Inlet beluga whales per activity per location by multiplying the estimated density of whales per kilometer2 by the area of ensonification, and the duration of the activity in days per year.
+Fisheries Service, Endangered Species Act (ESA) Section 7(a)(2) Biological Opinion, AKRO-2018-00381 (June 18, 2019), at 135, 157. - 141.
+The Fisheries Service calculated Level A and Level B harassment exposures for Cook Inlet beluga whales per activity per location by multiplying the estimated density of whales per kilometer squared by the area of ensonification, and the duration of the activity in days per year.
 The Fisheries Service explained that "[i]ndividual animals may be exposed to received levels above our harassment thresholds more than once per day, but [the Fisheries Service] considers animals only 'taken' once per day."
-Id. at 146.
+Id. at 146. - 142.
+The Biological Opinion proposed a maximum annual Level B take of beluga whales of 35 animals and no authorized Level A take in any given year.
+It estimates that the Fisheries Service Permits Division will authorize the take of 58 beluga whales by Level B harassment over the five-year period of activities. - 143.
+For purposes of its analysis, the Fisheries Service considered "any anticipated take under the MMPA to be expected take under the ESA."
+Id. at 169.